pilum/kayak-flights/README.md

-# Kayak Flight Scraper and Flight Lookup
+# Kayak Flight Scraper

 This project was created for learning purposes in my BSc Data Science for the module: "Acquiring Data from the Web".

-The goal was to scrape real flight data from Kayak for any route and date using Selenium for browser automation and BeautifulSoup for parsing.
+The goal was to scrape real flight data from Kayak for any route and date using Selenium for browser automation.
-Along the way I also explored reverse engineering Kayak's internal API by analyzing network requests in the browser DevTools.
+I also tried reverse engineering Kayak's internal API by analyzing network requests in DevTools, but that turned out to be way harder than expected so I went with scraping instead.

 <hr>

-Note: Currently this scraper only supports one-way flights on kayak.ch with CHF as currency.
-Support for kayak.com is being explored via API reverse engineering, as the site uses dynamically generated class names which make HTML scraping unreliable.
+Note: Currently this scraper only supports one-way flights on kayak.com.
+Two-way flight support is coming soon.

 The scraped data can later be used to make interesting analyses such as: